 For example, the BMO World Elite Mastercard usually has a promo where the annual fee of $150 is waived for the first year.
 If you add an authorized user credit card, that would cost you an annual fee of $50 since the fee is not waived for the supplementary card.

 That said, you don’t always pay a fee for the supplementary credit card.
 If you look at the Amex joint credit card fee for the American Express Gold Rewards Card, you can add one supplementary card for free which normally costs $50.
-Better yet, when you using a referral link to apply for the card, you also get an extra 5,000 American Express Membership Rewards points for free when adding a supplementary card.
+Better yet, when you use a referral link to apply for the card, you also get an extra 5,000 American Express Membership Rewards points for free when adding a supplementary card.

 As you can see, it’s important to know how do supplementary credit cards work so you don’t get caught paying fees you weren’t expecting.
 Don’t worry about having too many credit cards as it likely won’t matter if you’re managing your finances properly.

 Supplementary card sign up bonuses